-- a.
+10.3 Documents, Witnesses, Written Statements, and Stipulations a.
 Documents.
-No later than 40 calendar days after delivery of the Complaint or filing of a Petition, or by a time the DEC Chair otherwise specifies, CFP Board Counsel and Respondent may file with the Hearing Panel, which they must contemporaneously deliver to all other parties, documents that they may introduce at the hearing.
-The Hearing Panel will not consider documents unless they are timely filed and delivered, except for good cause shown. - b.
+No later than 4045 calendar days after delivery of the Complaint or filing of a Petition, or by a time the DEC Chair otherwise specifies, CFP Board Counsel and Respondent may file with the Hearing Panel, which they mustand contemporaneously deliver to all other parties, documents that they may seek to introduce at the hearing.
+The Hearing Panel will not consider documents unless they are timely filed-and delivered, except for good cause shown upon motion of a party.

+- b.
 Witnesses.
-No later than 40 calendar days after delivery of the Complaint or the filing of a Petition, or by a time the DEC Chair otherwise specifies, CFP Board Counsel and Respondent must file a notice identifying all witnesses.
-The Hearing Panel will not allow a witness to testify unless timely identified, except for good cause shown.
+No later than 4030 calendar days after delivery of the Complaint or the filing of a Petition, or by a time the DEC Chair otherwise specifies, CFP Board Counsel and Respondenteach party must file a notice identifying all witnesses.
+The Hearing Panel will not allow a witness to testify unless timely identified, except for good cause shown-upon motion of a party.
 The party identifying the witness must provide the witness's phone number, email address, and mailing address, state the subject matter of the witness's anticipated testimony, and indicate whether the witness will appear at the hearing in person, by telephone, or by video conference if CFP Board makes video conference available.
 A Hearing Panel may permit a witness to testify at the hearing only upon swearing an appropriate oath or affirmation.
-Other than a Respondent, a fact witness may attend a hearing only while testifying. - c.
+Other than a Respondent and an expert witness, a fact witness may attend a hearing only while testifying. - c.
 Written Statements.
-No later than 15 calendar days before the hearing or 15 calendar days after delivery of notice that the matter will be resolved on the written record, a party to a proceeding may submit a written statement setting forth the party's position concerning any issue relevant to the allegations raised in the Complaint, defenses raised in the Answer, or matters raised in a Petition. - d.
+No later than 15 calendar days before the hearing or 1545 calendar days after delivery of notice that the Complaint or the matter will be resolved onfiling of a Petition, or by a time the written record, aDEC Chair otherwise specifies, each party to a proceeding may submit a written statement setting forth the party's position concerning any issue relevant to the allegations raised in the Complaint, defenses raised in the Answer, or matters raised in a Petition. - d.
 Stipulations.
-At or before the hearing or within 15 calendar days of delivery of notice that the matter will be resolved on the written record, CFP Board Counsel and Respondent may submit agreed-upon written stipulations of fact that will be binding on the parties to the stipulation.
+At or before the hearing or within 15No later than 45 calendar days of after delivery of notice that the Complaint or the matter will be resolved on filing of a Petition, or by a time the written record, CFP Board Counsel and Respondent DEC Chair otherwise specifies, the parties may submit agreed-upon written stipulations of fact that will be binding on the parties to the stipulation.